ceph/ceph/doc/rados/operations/crush-map-edits.rst

 .. important:: A given CRUSH rule may be assigned to multiple pools, but it is not possible for a single pool to have multiple CRUSH rules.

+``firstn`` versus ``indep``

+:Description: Controls the replacement strategy CRUSH uses when items (OSDs)
+	      are marked down in the CRUSH map.
+If this rule is to be used with replicated pools it should be ``firstn`` and if it's for erasure-coded pools it should be ``indep``.

+	      The reason has to do with how they behave when a previously-selected device fails.
+Let's say you have a PG stored on OSDs 1, 2, 3, 4, 5.
+Then 3 goes down.

+	      With the "firstn" mode, CRUSH simply adjusts its calculation to select 1 and 2, then selects 3 but discovers it's down, so it retries and selects 4 and 5, and then goes on to select a new OSD 6.
+So the final CRUSH mapping change is
+	      1, 2, 3, 4, 5 -> 1, 2, 4, 5, 6.

+	      But if you're storing an EC pool, that means you just changed the data mapped to OSDs 4, 5, and 6!
+So the "indep" mode attempts to not do that.
+You can instead expect it, when it selects the failed OSD 3, to try again and pick out 6, for a final transformation of:
+	      1, 2, 3, 4, 5 -> 1, 2, 6, 4, 5

 Placing Different Pools on Different OSDS:
 ==========================================